utPLSQL/utPLSQL-cli/README.md

 It is, however, __not recommended__ to run utPLSQL with sysdba privileges.

+## Using utPLSQL-cli with the UT3 user

+The UT3 user is a special user and is the owner of the framework.
+Using this user for running tests is __not supported__.

 ## Enabling Color Outputs on Windows

 To enable color outputs on Windows cmd you need to install an open-source utility called [ANSICON](http://adoxa.altervista.org/ansicon/).